18 Aquatic Turtle Tank Ideas & Habitat Setups for Every Water Turtle

 This tank keeps it simple with a hang-on basking dock and bright overhead lamp.
 The blue gravel adds a splash of color.

-To make this: get a floating turtle dock, clip on a desk lamp with a UVB bulb, and use colored gravel for easy cleaning and visibility.
+To make this: get a floating turtle dock, use a proper UVB fixture overhead, and use colored gravel for easy cleaning and visibility.

 7. Natural Driftwood Zen Tank